ALOX12: Platelet function

 Although first identified in human platelets, the role of ALOX12 and its major metabolites, 12(S)-HpETE and 12(S)-HETE in platelet function remains controversial and unclear; it is possible that the ALOX12-12(S)-HETE metabolic pathway has dual functions in promoting or inhibiting platelet responses depending on the stimulating agent and response studied but that inhibiting ALOX12 may ultimately prove useful in inhibiting platelet-related blood clotting.

 Other associations

 The ALOX12 gene has susceptibility alleles (rs6502997, rs312462, rs6502998, and rs434473) for the parasitic disease, human congenital toxoplasmosis.
 Fetus bearer of these alleles thus suffer an increased susceptibility to this disease.

+Inhibitors

+Onvoloxastat (CAD-1005; VLX-1005; ML355) is a 12-LOX inhibitor which is under development for the treatment of heparin-induced thrombocytopenia and thrombosis syndrome (HITTS) and other indications.